+The first project shows a small side garden.
 The living room of this row house opens directly onto a small side yard.
 We were tasked to create a garden in a narrow footprint which could be enjoyed visually from within the house as well as inhabited in the summer.
 The integrated bench and planters create topography for lounging and gardening.
 Plantings are incorporated wherever possible, including on top of the fence.

 select photography by Stuart Goldenberg

 We enjoy taking on very small projects..
 Stairs, bathrooms, kitchens -- even screens for the family garbage -- we've done it all!
 We enjoy the challenge of coming up with a good design solution no matter how small the scale.